lttng/lttng-docs/contents/getting-started/tracing-your-own-user-application.md

 </div>

-The template file format is a list of tracepoint definitions and other optional definition entries which we will skip for this quickstart.
+The template file format is a list of tracepoint definitions and other optional definition entries which we skip for this quickstart.
 Each tracepoint is defined using the `TRACEPOINT_EVENT()` macro.
 For each tracepoint, you must provide: